“Did you ever ride a bike?”

 We were in a tiny island paradise named El Nido in the Philippines.
 I met Janarthan yesterday, when we were hanging outside of the airport with a hope to reach the town cheaply.
 He is a tall guy, roughly double the size of me in height, looks 10 years younger than me, does not look like a Canadian I commonly see except for his accent and always laughs.

-When he hopped into the bike as a pillion, I lost control, but with all my strength, I tried to be on the ground.
+When he hopped onto the bike as a pillion, I lost control, but with all my strength, I tried to be on the ground.
 I pretended like the motorbikes in the Philippines are so different, making my life harder.
 It felt amusing to kick start.

 Finally, the bike moved forward.
 I grinned and tried to be normal outside.
-Inside, I was reciting all kinds of verses from our holy scriptures, I recalled.
+Inside, I was reciting all kinds of verses from our holy scriptures; I recalled.

 That is how the first bike journey in my life started with a pillion double the size of me.
 The scenery on both sides of the road was beautiful.
 The major road was narrow but in excellent condition.
 Lush green trees on both sides of the street along with the paddy fields made it a painting of van Gogh.